Analysis | Why Greece’s Road to Elections Runs Through Macedonia

 2. What’s left for Greece to do?

 With the Macedonian parliament having approved the reform of its constitution, Greece’s parliament now needs to ratify the agreement.
-But the junior coalition partner in Tsipras’s government, the nationalist Independent Greeks party, has long voiced its strong opposition to any use of the word Macedonia by the country to the north.
-On Jan.
-13, its leader, Panos Kammenos, quit the government and took his party with him.
-This leaves Tsipras without a coalition, forcing him to call for a confidence vote.
+Tsipras’s former coalition partner, the nationalist Independent Greeks party, has long voiced its strong opposition to any use of the word Macedonia by the country to the north.
+Its leader, Panos Kammenos, quit the government forcing Tsipras to call a confidence vote, which he won on Jan.
+16, with a thin majority of just 151 votes in Greece’s 300-seat chamber.

 3. So what’s expected to happen?